What Is a Vice President's Role?

 The VP is a Senior Officer in an Organization

-The vice president is an employee who is an officer of an organization in the private sector (business) or the public sector who reports to (is below) the president or the CEO, and usually functions as the second in command in rank within the organization.
-According to Wikipedia, the name comes from the Latin vice meaning “in place of'.”
+The vice president is an employee who is an officer of an organization in the private sector (business) or the public sector who reports to (is below) the president or the CEO.
+The vice president usually functions as the second in command in rank within the organization.
+According to Merriam-Webster, the name comes from the Latin vice meaning a person who acts “in place for” another.

 The vice president serves as the second or third employee who is in charge of the overall business, organization, agency, institution, union, university, government, or branch of government.